Remedy Drive: Commodity (2014–2015)

 In 2014, David Zach stated that Commodity would be a counter-trafficking album to fight for freedom.
-The album was inspired by David Zach's work with The Exodus Road and his undercover work in Southeast Asia to deliver impoverished youth from child slavery.
+The album was inspired by David Zach's undercover work in Southeast Asia to deliver impoverished youth from child slavery.
 The album also marked the first time David Zach had spoken to his brother Philip Zach in almost three years, who would also act as the producer and collaborator for the new album.
 This new album saw the band moving towards an independent path.
 Kickstarter was utilized to raise funding for the new album to reach listeners.
 Donations were accepted beginning on May 1 and the end of the donation period was May 31.
 The Commodity Kickstarter page was seeking $20,000 and the goal was surpassed and concluded having made $27,710.
 The first single was Commodity released on April 9 and it spent 16 weeks at number 1 on Christian rock radio.
 The album was released on September 23, 2014.
 In 2014, Dave Mohr left the band and was followed by Tim Buell in 2015.